 Crosby, Stills & Nash co-founder David Crosby has died at 81

 David Crosby, a prominent figure of the free-spirited 1970s Laurel Canyon scene who helped bring folk-rock mainstream with both The Byrds and Crosby, Stills & Nash, has died at 81.
-His publicist Michael Jensen confirmed the artist's death to NPR; no cause of death was given.
+His publicist confirmed the artist's death to NPR; no cause of death was given at the time of this report.

 Crosby had long dealt with serious health problems, including multiple heart attacks, diabetes and hepatitis C, for which he had a liver transplant in 1994.
 In spite of those challenges, the veteran musician enjoyed a creative hot streak in recent years.
 He added five solo albums to his catalog between 2014 and 2021, and toured frequently with two sets of collaborators, the Lighthouse Band (which featured Snarky Puppy bandleader Michael League) and the Sky Trails Band, featuring his son, James Raymond, on keyboards.